SethMMorton/natsort/docs/source/howitworks.rst

 If you are on Python 2 (i.e. legacy Python), this mostly doesn't matter *too* much since it uses an arbitrary heuristic to allow traditionally un-comparable types to be compared (such as comparing ``'a'`` to ``1``.
-However, on Python 3 (i.e. Python) it simply won't let you perform such non-sense, raising a :exc:`TypeError` instead.
+However, on Python 3 (i.e. Python) it simply won't let you perform such nonsense, raising a :exc:`TypeError` instead.

 You can imagine that a module that breaks strings into tuples of numbers and